dnt0n/tp/docs/UserGuide.md

 * After using the command, the member's name, phone number, email, matric number, tags, archive status and number of payments wil be displayed.

 **Examples:**
-* `view 1` provides the detail summary for the 1st person in the archived list.
+* `view 1` provides the detail summary for the 1st person in the current displayed list.

 <!-- @@author -->